protesilaos/protesilaos.github.io/_books/hsw/2018-08-21-hsw-2-godlessness.md

 fundamental disagreement about what should be discussed and the method to be used.
-Agnostics do what every sceptic does: they conclude that we need more work before we can arrive at a satisfactory *starting point*, let along a comprehensive framework.
+Agnostics do what every sceptic does: they conclude that we need more work before we can arrive at a satisfactory *starting point*, let alone a comprehensive framework.
 In this case, we would need to reach a broad consensus on the thing being studied, as well as agree on a method that would lead us to objective ways of approaching it.